 The Company’s role is to join the dots between schools, colleges, employers and providers of careers and enterprise activities, supporting programmes that work, filling gaps in provision and ensuring coverage across the country.

-In the SELEP area we have nearly 200 schools engaged with the CEC networks and benefitting from the below programmes:
+In the SELEP area we have nearly 200 schools engaged with the CEC networks and benefitting from the following programmes:

 The Enterprise Adviser Network pairs senior business volunteers with schools and colleges to build employer engagement plans.
 The purpose of the network is to create powerful, lasting connections between local businesses and the schools and colleges in their area.